FrankPujo/Barbar/README.md

 # Barbar
-Barbar is a lightweight Mark-Up Language written in Perl that translat
+Barbar is a lightweight Mark-Up Language written in Perl that translates into HTML.